Eth Lloyd looks at the development opportunities administration professionals want and how they can find them

 A qualification is not the panacea to all difficulties for the administrative professional when it comes to professional development.
 What is critical is having a professional development pathway and or a goal that is being worked towards.
 A qualification can provide that pathway or goal.
 It is a recognised pathway and has a clear goal but it isn’t the only way of doing that.

 While today this has changed considerably, and the role of secretary has begun to disappear, perhaps in part due to the poor connotation around it, there are still feelings of a lack of value of the current role.
 This was noted by a participant in the research who was angered by her daughter saying ‘Well you are only a secretary, what would you know’.
 While she was proud of the work that she did, her daughter had developed a perception that the role of a secretary was not worthy, which could only have come from the social environment.
-However it is worth noting that in many countries in SE Asia they have Secretaries and Administrative Professionals.
+However, it is worth noting that in many countries in South East Asia, they have Secretaries and Administrative Professionals.
 A secretary is a prestigious position as to hold this role you must have a degree.
-Qualifications can make a difference to the perception of a work role.
-We should never forget that New Zealand’s former Prime Minister holds the position of Administrator of the United Nations Development Programme, which shows what prestige the role of administrator can hold.
+Qualifications can make a difference in the perception of a work role.
+We must never forget that New Zealand’s former Prime Minister holds the position of Administrator of the United Nations Development Programme, which shows what prestige the role of administrator can hold.

 The important part for every administrative professional is to decide where they would like to get to, what their goal is and then decide what specific training and development they require to get there.
 Becoming the Executive Assistant to the Chief Executive requires planning and development of skills as does becoming a manager or working in event or project management.
 It is about ensuring you have the skills required to do the job to the best of your ability, and that may mean that you have to make the decision to put your own professional development needs first and ask for help and support to achieve them.